Voice AI Platform Pricing India: What ₹6/Min Actually Covers in 2026

 What does voice AI platform pricing in India actually look like?

-Most Indian voice AI platforms charge somewhere between ₹5 and ₹20 per minute, but the headline rate rarely tells the whole story.
-Some platforms bill STT, LLM, and TTS separately on top of a base telephony rate.
-Others bundle everything but cap usage or charge for features like multilingual support, API access, or dedicated numbers.
+Voice AI platform pricing in India typically ranges from ₹5 to ₹20 per minute, but the headline rate rarely tells the whole story.
+Some platforms bill Speech-to-Text (STT), Large Language Models (LLMs), and Text-to-Speech (TTS) separately on top of a base telephony rate, while others bundle everything but cap usage or charge extra for multilingual support.

-Here's what the pricing landscape looks like in 2026:
+Here is how the pricing landscape compares in 2026:

 | Platform | Pricing model | What's included |